Foxman13/ALPS-VR/README.md

 [Official website](http://alpsvr.com) — [Documentation](http://alpsvr.com/docs/)

 ### Usage ###

 Download the [Unity package](http://alpsvr.com) and import it into your Unity project.

+Drag and drop the ALPSCamera prefab (ALPS/Prefabs/ALPSCamera.prefab) into your scene.

 ![alt tag](/Screenshots/ALPSVR_Preview.JPG)